kendraliu/SQL-Alchemy-challenge/README.md

-# SQL Alchemy challenge: climate analysis
+# Hawaii Climate Analysis with SQL Alchemy

 This project looked at the rain and temperature data in Hawaii focusing the latest one-year data.
 Original data consisted of data from 2010-01-01 to 2017-08-23.